 Public Comment Sought for Expanded Seafood Processing Standards

-The Global Seafood Assurances (GSA) Seafood Processing Standards are now available for public comment, the Global Aquaculture Alliance announced on May 2.
+GSA’s Seafood Processing Standards are now available for public comment, the Global Aquaculture Alliance announced on May 2.
 The 60-day public comment period ends on July 1.

 The GSA Seafood Processing Standards are the first and only seafood-specific processing plants standards for both farmed and wild seafood.
 Based on the Best Aquaculture Practices (BAP) Seafood Processing Standards, the GSA Seafood Processing Standards are comprehensive in that they encompass all four pillars of responsibility — environmental responsibility, social responsibility, animal health and welfare, and food safety.